CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-Easy accessibility despite where ever you are located
+Git & github help to track changes on your source code.

-Cloud storage
+help multiple developer to work on a project from different location.

-No accidentally Deleting of file on your system
+Also help to store your project in a safe place.

 ## Question 9

 What happens when you `fork` a repository?

-It copy a repository
+forking a repository help you to make a copy of that repo without affecting the original copy.

 ## Question 10

 What happens when you clone a repostory?

-When you clone a repository, you copy the repository from GitHub.com to your local machine
+cloning a repository will make copy of the repo from github, all file and folders to your local machine.

 ## Question 11

 What is a Pull Request?

-in simple explanation a developer to notify team members or a tutor that they have completed a feature.
+A pull request help to let others know the changes you have push to a branch on github

 ## Question 12

 What is the Git History log?

-displays all of the commits in a repository's history.
+git history log is used to view the committed changes within the repository

 ## Question 13

 What does it meant to "push" changes to Github?

-you send the committed changes in your local repository to the remote repository on GitHub
+push change on github help to committed changes in your local repository to the remote repo on github

 ## Question 14

 What is Github?

-GitHub is a Git repository hosting service, but it adds many of its own features.
-While Git is a command line tool, GitHub provides a Web-based
+GitHub is a code hosting platform for version control. helps developers store and manage their code, as well as track and control changes to their code

 ## Question 15